All About Early Childhood Screening

 It does not include recommendations on whether your child is ready for kindergarten.
 Kindergarten entrance is based on the district age criteria of 5 years of age on or before September 1 and a parent's decision.Early childhood developmental screening helps a school district identify children who may benefit from district and community resources available to help in their development.
 Early childhood developmental screening includes a vision screening that helps detect potential eye problems but is not a substitute for a comprehensive eye exam.

 - immunization review

 - information and resources for your child

-In ISD 622, a licensed teacher and a registered nurse will screen your child.
+In School District 622, a licensed teacher and a registered nurse will screen your child.

 Your child's Head Start program is authorized to complete an Early Childhood Screening.

 Your family physician may do the screening if a standardized development test is used.
 Check with your doctor's office to see if their screening meets the state's requirements.
 Please bring a signed Physician's Summary Report to your child's school.

 How do I get an appointment?

 Call 651-702-8468 to make an appointment or register online.